nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Short form: `fp [n/NAME]* [s/START] [e/END] [p/PRICE] [st/STATUS] [t/TAG]* [c/CLIENT]*`

 Finds a project based on details provided.
-Details that can be supplied are the name, the start and end of the timeframe the deadline of the project should fall into, price, tags, the client the project is linked to, and the status of the project.
+Details that can be supplied are the name, the start and end of the timeframe the deadline of the project should fall into, tags, the client the project is linked to, and the status of the project.

 Note:
 * The matching with supplied names and tags are case-insensitive.
+E.g. `name/sky` will find both `sky` and `Sky`
 * Project names, tags and linked client names can either be separated by spaces or prefixes.
-E.g. `name/alice bob` is the same as `name/alice name/bob`
+E.g. `name/sky painting` is the same as `name/sky name/painting`
 * Invalid project names, tags and linked client names will be ignored.
-E.g. `name/alice name/!!! name/` is treated the same as `name/alice`.
+E.g. `name/sky name/!!! name/` is treated the same as `name/sky`.
 * Status must be specified as either `not done`/`nd` or `done`/`d`.
 Overdue projects are included in "not done".
 * At least one valid parameter must be provided.